xuanjin001/xuanjin001/README.md

 https://github.com/anuraghazra/github-readme-stats#github-stats-card
 -->

-- 🔭 I’m currently working on challenge myself with Leetcode problems
+- 🔭 I’m currently working on serverless framework related items
-- 🌱 I’m currently learning VueJS, Bot implementation
+- 🌱 I’m currently learning VueJS, Bot implementation, serverless
 - 👯 I’m looking to collaborate on anything coding, I want to learn everything, mostly interested in Cloud related items.
 I am good with learning new subjects on the spot, so if you have anything that needs help, I can jump right into it
 - 🤔 I’m looking for help with algorithm in general
 - 💬 Ask me about SFDC implementation and SFDC flow, automation, etc